jeffersonmwatati/E-commerce-Sales-Analysis-Hackathon/README.md

 #### **May, 2025**
 #### **By Mr. Jefferson Mwatati**
-I designed this hackathon to empower learners with hands-on experience in data analysis using tools like Excel, SQL, Python, and Power BI.
+I designed this hackathon to empower my university learners with hands-on experience in data analysis using tools like Excel, SQL, Python, and Power BI.
 Learners will analyze an E-commerce Sales and Customer Insights Dataset to uncover trends, answer key business questions, and create actionable insights.

 ## Introduction
 ### Data source